Maediem/av1-ffmpeg-utils/README.md

 AV1 is a modern, open-source video codec developed by the Alliance for Open Media (AOM), probably to be the successor to both H.264 (x264) and H.265 (HEVC/x265).

 ### Compression Efficiency

 AV1 offers significantly better compression while maintaining the same visual quality:

 - **Compared to x264 (H.264)**: AV1 is ~30–50% more efficient.
 - **Compared to x265 (HEVC)**: AV1 is ~20–30% more efficient.
+- As a general rule of thumb, AV1 CRF values are about 4 points higher than x265 for similar quality.
+For example, CRF 20 with AV1 is roughly equivalent to CRF 16 with x265.

 This means smaller file sizes with equal or better video quality — ideal for archiving, streaming, and storage-limited environments.